mu-arch/skyfolder/README.md

 18. Supports partial files (content-range) and retries.
 19. Generates thumbnails for images and videos.
 20. Supports directories with tens of thousands of files.
-21. Produces the correct headers for streaming video in VRChat movie theater worlds ;)
+21. Produces the correct headers for streaming video to VRChat movie theater worlds ;)
-22. Automatic port opening with UPnP
+22. Supports automatic port opening with UPnP
+23. QR code generation

 ### Roadmap